Configure Security for Confluent Private Cloud Gateway

 accessKey.
 Only required when authenticating with IAM user credentials.[6]
 Optional.
 A custom endpoint URL to use instead of the default AWS endpoint.
 Defaults to the AWS region endpoint.

 [7] Optional.
-A string prefix that will be added to all secret paths.
+A string prefix added to all secret paths.
 Useful for environment separation (example: staging, production).
 Defaults to an empty string.

 [8] Optional.
 The character/string used to split authentication data within the retrieved secret.
 Defaults to